-- Carbon monoxide poisoning can also make people confused – ask if any other people they live with have been unwell as this could be a sign that this could be the cause.
+- Carbon monoxide poisoning can also make people confused – a doctor may ask if anyone you live with has been unwell too, as this could be a sign that this could be the cause.

 These are just a few things that can be causing confusion.
 Read more about the other causes of confusion.

 The cause of the symptoms of confusion will dictate the treatment given.
 The best way to get the right treatment is by speaking to a doctor.
 As soon as you recognise the symptoms, whether it is in yourself, or in someone else, seek help.